LizardByte/ThemerrDB/docs/Approver_Guide.md

 ### 4. Check if the issue is a duplicate submission

-- An duplicate submission is indicated by a label:
+- A duplicate submission is indicated by a label:

   ![duplicate](../docs/images/duplicate.png)